fioprotocol/fips/fip-00XX.md

 * Payouts should be based on the future economic inputs to the FIO Protocol
 * Should not add friction to the process of adopting the FIO Protocol
 * Should enable permanent residual income as long as the user continues to participate

+The following features were considered, but were not made part of this FIP as it was determiend that they would add too much complexity at this stage:
+* Continue to award FIOPs after the initial grant based on on-chain activity
+* Award FIOPs for locking tokens.

 # Implementation
 TBD